jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 turned to profitable account, until after a lapse of many years; so that a great deal of money is always lying by in a state of inaction.

-25. Ricardo, whom I look upon as the individual in Europe the best acquainted with the subject of money, both in theory and in practice, has shown, in his Proposal for an economical and secure Currency, that, when the good government of the state may be safely reckoned upon, paper may be substituted for the whole of a metallic money; and a material possessed of no intrinsic value by skilful man- agement, be made to supplant a dear and cumbrous one, whose metallic properties are never called into play by the functions of money.
+25. I think Ricardo is the European best acquainted with the subject of money, both in theory and in practice.
+He has shown, in his Proposal for an economical and secure Currency, that, when the good government of the state may be safely reckoned upon, paper may be substituted for the whole of a metallic money; and a material possessed of no intrinsic value by skilful man- agement, be made to supplant a dear and cumbrous one, whose metallic properties are never called into play by the functions of money.

 26. Humboldt.
 Essai Pol. sur la Nouvelle Espagne, 8vo. tom. iv. p.
 222.

 27. Wealth of Nations, book i. c.
-11. The manufacturing con- sumption of Birmingham and other towns has greatly in- creased since the date of that work.
-[Mr. Jacobs, in his work on the precious metals, to which we have already had occasion to refer, has shed much light on the con- sumption, as well as on the production, of gold and silver, both before and since the discovery of the American con- tinent.
+11. The manufacturing consumption of Birmingham and other towns has greatly in- creased since the date of that work.
+[Mr. Jacobs, in his work on the precious metals, to which we have already had occasion to refer, has shed much light on the consumption, as well as on the production, of gold and silver, both before and since the discovery of the American continent.

 His twenty-sixth chapter is devoted to an inquiry into the consumption of the precious metals from 1810 to 1830.
-This chapter abounds with highly instructive and curious details, which it would be here impossible to present, but which furnish the grounds of the following statements, also taken from the same chapter, and which fully demonstrate the great increase in the consumption of gold and silver, in what our author, in this note, calls “the manufacturing consumption,” since the date of Dr. Adam Smith’s work on the Wealth of Nations, to which he re- fers.
+This chapter abounds with highly instructive and curious details, which it would be here impossible to present, but which furnish the grounds of the following statements, also taken from the same chapter, and which fully demonstrate the great increase in the consumption of gold and silver, in what our author, in this note, calls “the manufacturing consumption,” since the date of Dr. Adam Smith’s work on the Wealth of Nations, to which he refers.

-According, then, to Mr. Jacobs, the annual consump- tion of the precious metals, from 1810 to 1830, in their application to ornamental and luxurious purposes, he esti- mates as follows:
+According, then, to Mr. Jacobs, the annual consumption of the precious metals, from 1810 to 1830, in their application to ornamental and luxurious purposes, he estimates as follows:

-In Great Britain,
+In Great Britain, France Switzerland,
-France
-Switzerland,
-The rest of Europe,
+The rest of Europe, America
-America
 Making the whole amount,
 equal to
 £2,457,221